 Baasanchuluu (Bambakh) is the head of his family and a member of the Darkhad ethnic group.
 He has lived in the Khovsgol region his whole life with his livestock pasture being located close to the community of Khatgal – which reveals the proximity with Siberian Russia through its log house architecture.
 We have worked closely with Baasanchuluu and his family for all our adventure inspired Khovsgol experiences since 2011.

-We focus on community based tourism – working directly with local people, rural families and communities – slowly building up relationships with them.
+We focus on community-based tourism – working directly with local people, rural families and communities – slowly building up long-term local community partnerships with them.
 Low season in Mongolia is brutally long – from the end of October almost up until the beginning of May.
 As part of our long-term support, we look at ways in which we can continue to provide support to the families and communities we work with even during this low period and thus created our horse sleigh expedition.

 We leave the route entirely flexible and in the hands of your local guides as this leads to a more organic and Mongolian type of exploration.
 Yes, there will be challenges.
 The weather can be hard – bitter enough that your breath freezes in the air as you speak but this is all part of this remarkable experience.
 The wind can cause difficulties as it rushes through the 3 or 4 corridors that cross through the Khoridol Saridag limestone mountain range that dominates the western shoreline.
 Also, there might be compression crests.
 But these are all challenges that your local horse guides know to look out for and how to deal with.